DPapey/logistics-fleet-tracking/README.md

 # Logistics Fleet Management Database Schema

 ## Project Overview
-The **Logistics Fleet Management** project is designed to manage and track a logistics fleet, including driver and vehicle assignments, and shipment tracking.
+The **Logistics Fleet Management** project is designed to manage and track a logistics fleet, including driver, vehicle assignments, and shipment tracking.
 This schema ensures data integrity, efficient processing, and scalability for handling real-time logistics operations.

 ## Technologies Used
 - **MariaDB**: Relational database management system for data storage.